-Many never realized they enjoyed a firmer product until they actually tried one.
-If you’re considering buying one after using a medium or plush product, you may be surprised at some of the often overlooked benefits you could take advantage of:
+Many people never realize that they enjoyed a firmer mattress until they actually try one.
+If you’re considering buying one after using a medium or plush product, you may be surprised at some of the often overlooked benefits that you could take advantage of.

 — Extra support